-2.1 Link with Other Filters
+2.2 Link with Other Filters

-Barash [2002] showed that the two weight functions are actually equivalent to a single weight function based on a distance defined on $\mathcal{S} \times \mathcal{R}$ .
+Barash [2002] showed that the two weight functions are actually equivalent to a single weight function based on a distance defined on $\mathcal{S} \times \mathcal{R}$.
 Using this approach, he related the bilateral filter to adaptive smoothing.
 Our work follows a similar idea and also uses $\mathcal{S} \times \mathcal{R}$ to describe bilateral filtering.
 Our formulation is nonetheless significantly different because we not only use the higher-dimensional space for the definition of a distance, but we also use convolution in this space.
-Elad [2002] demonstrated that the bilateral filter is similar to the Jacobi algorithm, with the specificity that it accounts for a larger neighborhood instead of the closest adjacent pixels usually considered.
+Elad [2002] demonstrated that the bilateral filter is similar to using Jacobi iterations to minimize an energy function defined over a large neighborhood.
 Buades et al. [2005] exposed an asymptotic analysis of the Yaroslavsky filter which is a special case of the bilateral filter with a step function as spatial weight [Yaroslavsky, 1985].
 They proved that asymptotically, the Yaroslavsky filter behaves as the Perona-Malik filter, i.e. it alternates between smoothing and shock formation depending on the gradient intensity.
 Aurich and Weule [1995] pointed out the link with robust statistics [Huber, 1981; Hampel et al., 1986; Black et al., 1998].
-Durand and Dorsey [2002] also cast their study into this framework and showed that the bilateral filter is a w-estimator [Hampel et al., 1986 (p.116).
+Durand and Dorsey [2002] also cast their study into this framework and showed that the bilateral filter is a w-estimator [Hampel et al., 1986] (p.116).
 This explains the role of the range weight in terms of sensitivity to outliers.
 They also pointed out that the bilateral filter can be seen as an extension of the Perona-Malik filter using a larger neighborhood and a single iteration.
 Weickert et al. [1998] and Barash et al. [2003] described acceleration techniques for PDE filters.
 They split the multi-dimensional differential operators into combinations of one-dimensional operators that can be efficiently integrated.
 The obtained speed-up stems from the small spatial footprint of the 1D operators, and the extension to bilateral filtering is unclear.
 Van de Weijer and van den Boomgaard [2001] demonstrated that the bilateral filter is the first iteration of a process that seeks the local mode of the intensity histogram of the adjacent pixels.
 Mrázek et al. [2006] related bilateral filtering to a large family of nonlinear filters.
 From a single equation, they expressed filters such as anisotropic diffusion and statistical estimators by varying the neighborhood size and the involved functions.